This Ain't No Rag, It's a Flag

-"This Ain't No Rag, It's a Flag", is a song written and performed by the Charlie Daniels Band and released as a bonus track on their 2001 album Live!.
-It was released in November 2001 as the first and only single from the live album.
+"This Ain't No Rag, It's a Flag" is a song by American music group Charlie Daniels Band and released as a bonus track on their 2001 album Live!.
+The song was written solely by Daniels and was released in November 2001 as the first and only single from the live album.
 This song was written in response to the September 11 attacks.
 Its peak position was number 33 on the US Country charts.
 The song is his highest-charted single since 1989's "Simple Man".

 Background and writing

 The song first gained attention when CMT refused to allow Daniels to perform it on October 21 during the Country Freedom Concert that was staged in Nashville.
 The event was to raise funds for the Salvation Army's disaster relief efforts in New York City.
 Daniels refused to go on the show in protest saying that "if my song would be offensive, then my presence would be offensive."
 Daniels told Phyllis Stark of Billboard Magazine that the events of September 11 "hit me really hard.
 It really floored me.
 I couldn't get away from it.
 I wept a lot."
 Daniels said that people kept sending him emails asking if he was going to write a song about the attacks.